virajrch/imagekit-gem/README.md

 ### Upload

-Assuming you have your Imagekit configuration parameters defined (`public key`, `private key`, `imagekit id`), uploading to Cloudinary is very simple.
+Assuming you have your Imagekit configuration parameters defined (`public key`, `private key`, `imagekit id`), uploading to Imagekit is very simple.

 The following example uploads a local JPG to the cloud: